 - Year $673.40

 And it can be more.
 If you are tempted to upgrade your drink at your local shop or buy something else while your are there, the savings becomes more.
 And with a little extra money on hand you can always invest in a few dividend stocks to compound your returns!

 WRAPPING IT UP-COFFEE SAVINGS

 I’m not here to tell you what to do.
 Furthermore, if you don’t mind spending the extra money for your coffee habit, why should I?
 I’m just here to tell you it’s one way to save money.
-And saving money is one of the key elements to achieving FIRE.
-That stand for financial independence retire early.
+And saving money is one of the key elements to achieving FIRE and paying off debt.
+FIRE stands for financial independence retire early.

 Do you drink coffee?
 Home brew or purchase out?
 Leave a comment and let us all know!

 As part of your subscription to Dividends Diversify, you will get 20 wealth building and investment tips free!
 Also, never miss a new post.
 I will send a weekly email to all subscribers with a link to the current weeks new content.
 And thanks for visiting.

 Finally, are you a Pinterest user?
 Then be sure to follow Dividends Diversify on Pinterest by clicking this link: Pinterest Home Page.
 Then click the red follow button.
 And thanks for following!